sungmen999/CassiaSDKGuideClone/RESTful-API.md

 </details>

 ### Connect a Device
-This API will automatically select one router from a list of candidates and use it to connect the device.
+This API will automatically select one gateway from a list of candidates and use it to connect the device.
 ```POST http://{your AC domain}/api/aps/connections/connect```